2018 - 2019 Information

 Non-Resident Tuition (Non-WWAMI)

 Out of region students (those who are not in one of the WWAMI states, Washington, Wyoming, Alaska, Montana, or Idaho) may apply for residency status in Washington State after demonstrating a year of primary residency in Washington State.
 If Residency status is not granted, students will continue to pay Non-Resident Tuition.
-Gaining residency status is not assured.
+Gaining residency status is not assured, and generally requires proving that a student did not move to Washington purely for the purposes of education.
 Please contact the Residency office directly with any questions regarding your personal situation.
 See

 Financial Aid Tools and Information